manafon/codecave-for-learning/README.md

 # codecave-for-learning
-just a cave to learn programming
+just a cave for learning programming